plotly/plotly.py/doc/python/webgl-vs-svg.md

     name: python
     nbconvert_exporter: python
     pygments_lexer: ipython3
-    version: 3.10.0
+    version: 3.11.10
   plotly:
-    description: Using WebGL and NumPy arrays for increased speed, improved interactivity, and the ability to plot even more data!
+    description: Using WebGL and NumPy and Pandas for increased speed, improved interactivity, and the ability to plot even more data!
     display_as: basic
     language: python